-On August 1, the Consumer Financial Protection Bureau issued a final rule (opens new window) amending Regulation Z thresholds and fee caps in 2020 for several parts of the Truth in Lending Act.
+On August 1, the Consumer Financial Protection Bureau issued a final rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) amending Regulation Z thresholds and fee caps in 2020 for several parts of the Truth in Lending Act.
 Products affected include credit cards, qualified mortgages and loans under the Home Ownership and Equity Protection Act of 1994.

 For credit card accounts under the Credit Card Accountability Responsibility and Disclosure Act, the CFPB increased by $1.00 the amount for the safe harbor for both first violation and subsequent violation penalty fees.